-If you plan to seek employment immediately after completing your degree at MCC, you may elect an Associate in Applied Science Degree.
-Majors are currently offered in Secretarial Science and in the Legal Assistant Program.
-Other majors may be arranged through concurrent enrollment with Oakland Community College.
+If you plan to seek employment immediately after the completion of your degree at MCC, you may elect the Associate in Applied Science degree.
+In addition to the majors offered by MCC in this occupational degree program, other majors may be arranged through concurrent enrollment with Oakland Community College.
 You must complete 64 hours with a cumulative grade point average of 2.00 (C).